mbaumer/us_hep_funding/docs/_states/CO.md

 # CO -- Sen. Michael Bennet (D) and  Sen. Cory Gardner (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  49  HEP grants, totalling  $15,089,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+49 HEP grants, totalling $15,089,000.00

                                           Amount ($)
 Institution
 UNIVERSITY OF COLORADO AT BOULDER            3769000